nikals99/sponsorblock-net/README.md

 ### BERT
 There are two different ways to evaluate your BERT based model.
 To view current metrics (precision, recall, f1) simply run the training and open tensorboard (```tensorboard --logdir ./lightning_logs```).
 In tensorboard the current metrics on the validation set are shown.
 The other way of evaluating BERT is through the ```evaluate.py``` script inside the ```bert``` directory.
 It behaves similar to the ```--apply``` function from the bag of words based models.

+### Frame based classification
+During the training of the frame based classification model log data is saved to ```./lightning_logs```.
+You can use tensorboard to view the logs by running ```tensorboard --logdir ./lightning_logs```.

+To evaluate a trained model further you can use the evaluation script in the ```evaulation/``` directory.
+This script evaluates both the BERT and frame based classification models as well as the fusioned result using precision, recall and F1 metrics.
+Additionally this script computes the ROC of all three models and saved the resulting data as well as a plot to the current directory.